-The effect of process error and the simulated level of fishing mortality on the perceived stockrecruitment relationship is shown for one replicate of the simulation in Fig. 1.
-The initial spawning biomass was about 175 000 tons.
-When the fishing mortality was 1.0 throughout the simulation, S declined considerably providing a range of observations of stock size and recruitment from the upper to lower end of their respective ranges.
+The effect of process error and the simulated level of fishing mortality on the perceived stock/recruitment relationship is shown for one replicate of the simulation in Fig. 1.
+The initial spawning biomass was about 175,000 t.
+When the fishing mortality was 1.0 throughout the simulation, S declined considerably providing observations of stock size and recruitment on the lower end of their respective ranges.
 When the process error was low (0.1), there was a clear relationship between S and R, but when the process error was high (0.5), the relationship was not readily apparent (upper panels in Fig. 1).
-When F was 0.2 throughout the simulation, S remained above 150 000 tons, in the upper part of the possible range.
+When F was 0.2 throughout the simulation, S remained above 150,000 t, in the upper part of the possible range.
 When the process error was low (0.1), there was little variation in either S or R, and the simulated data provided little information about the S/R relationship (lower left panel in Fig. 1).
 When the process error was high (0.5), there was a wide scatter of S and R. Only when F was high (1.0), which resulted in a large decline in S during the simulation period, and the process error was low (0.1) was there a clear stock recruitment relationship.

-Stock size and yield were more variable when there was a high level of process error in the stock/ recruitment relationship (Fig. 2).
+Stock size and yield were more variable when there was a high level of process error in the stock/recruitment relationship (Fig. 2).
 When the process error was 0.1, and F was 1.0, the stock declined steadily throughout the simulation period, eventually being reduced to 0 if the simulation period was extended indefinitely.
-With the same process error but F was 0.2, the stock tended toward an equilibrium position, yielding in the order of 30 000 tons annually.
-However, when the process error was high
+With the same process error but F = 0.2, the stock tended toward an equilibrium position, yielding in the order of 30,000 t annually.
+However, when the process error was high (e.g. 0.5), the increased variation in recruitment resulted in considerable variation in yield.
+When F was 1.0, the stock size declined but not as far as when the process error was low, and the stock was able to withstand higher levels of F. When F was 0.2, yield also varied and the population did not reach a steady equilibrium.